- Chart

 Key Offerings

-- Subordinated Debt: Fidus also provides subordinated debt, which ranks below senior debt in the event of liquidation.
-This typically offers higher yields than senior debt.
-Competitors are similar to those for senior secured debt, including other BDCs and specialized debt funds.
+- Subordinated Debt: Fidus offers unsecured or second lien debt, which ranks below senior debt.
+This product typically carries higher interest rates.
+Competitors include other BDCs and private debt funds.

 Market Dynamics